-FORM 1 0-K [X] Annual Report pursuant year ended December 31, of the Securities Exchange Act of 1934 for the fiscal [] Transition report pursua transition period from (d) of the Securities Exchange Act of 1934 for the Commission File Nu ımber 0-18655 EXPONEN (Ex xact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorpo oration or organization) 77-0218904 (I.R.S.
-Employer Identification No.) 149 Commonwealth Drive, Menlo (Address of principal executi 94025 (Zip Code) Registrant's telephone number, includ ding area code: (650) 326-9400 Securities registered pursuant to Sec tion 12(b) of the Act: Title of Each Class Common Stock, \$0.001 par value pe r share Name of Each Exchange on Which Registered The NASDAQ Stock Market LLC Securities registered pursuant to Sec tion 12(g) of the Act: No ne Indicate by check mark if the regist Act. trant is a well-known sea Yes asoned issuer, as defined in Rule 405 of the Securities No \underline{X} Indicate by check mark if the registra Act. ant is not required to file Yes reports pursuant to Section 13 or Section 15(d) of the No \underline{X} onths (or for such short Il reports required to be filed by Section 13 or 15(d) of er period that the registrant was required to file such for the past 90 days.
-No any, every Interactive Data File requ aired to be submitted and electronically and posted on its corporate Web site, if posted pursuant to Rule 405 of Regulation S-T during egistrant was required to submit and post such files).
+FORM 1 0-K [X] Annual Report pursuant to Section 13 or 15(d) of year ended December 30, 2011.
+OR of the Securities Exchange Act of 1934 for the fiscal [] Transition report pursuant to Section 13 or 15 transition period from to (d) of the Securities Exchange Act of 1934 for the Commission File Nu umber 0-18655 EXPONEN (Exact name of registrant as (State o Delaware or other jurisdiction of incorporation or organization) 77-0218904 (I.R.S.
+Employer Identification No.) mmonwealth Drive, Menlo Park, California (Address of principal executive offices) 94025 (Zip Code) (Registrant's telephone numb Securiti les registered pursuant to Section 12(b) of the Act: N OF LE L WILL B. L. Commo on Stock, \$0.001 par value per share Name of Each Exchange on Which Registered The NASDAQ Stock Market LLC Securiti es registered pursuant to Section 12(g) of the Act: No ne Indicate Act. e by check mark if the registrant is a well-known see Yes asoned issuer, as defined in Rule 405 of the Securities No \underline{X} Indicate Act. e by check mark if the registrant is not required to file Yes the Act Il reports required to be filed by Section 13 or 15(d) of er period that the registrant was required to file such for the past 90 days.
+No any, ev electronically and posted on its corporate Web site, if posted pursuant to Rule 405 of Regulation S-T during egistrant was required to submit and post such files).
 No